 Approximately a quarter of all adults in the UK are currently clinically obese.
 This means that they have a BMI of 25 or higher, which immediately puts them at greater risk of developing a range of health conditions, such as heart disease, stroke and diabetes.

-However, the real clue to your health might not lie in the scales, but in your waistline.
+However, the real clue to your health might not lie in the scales, but in your waistline and more specifically, your waist size.
 According to the NHS, carrying too much weight around your middle can really increase chances of developing a serious illness, in fact, more so than other areas of the body.

 Waist Size: A Growing Problem?